boholder/puntgun/README.md

 ### Limitation of the Twitter Developer API

-Note that as this tool's performance is depending on the complexity of configuration you set, it is also subject to the limitations of the Twitter Developer API because [your api query volume is not unlimited](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api), meanwhile the Twitter Dev API [have rate limits](https://developer.twitter.com/en/docs/twitter-api/rate-limits) with different permissions on different endpoints.
+First, this tool's performance is depending on the complexity of plan configuration you set which you can control.
+And what you can't control is that your total API query volume [is limited](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api) by Twitter, meanwhile the API [have different rate limits](https://developer.twitter.com/en/docs/twitter-api/rate-limits) with different permissions on different endpoints.
+These limits can sometimes be very impactful on execution speed, such as only fifty block API query is allowed for every fifteen minutes.

 What's more, you can only [search for last 7 days tweets](https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction)
 (using "search/recent" API) with Essential Twitter API permission, and query string length is limited up to 512.